10 Best Neighborhoods in Detroit, MI

 7. Sherwood Forest

-Sherwood Forest is also home to quiet streets and distinctive homes.
+Sherwood Forest is home to quiet streets and distinctive homes.
 Most of the single-family homes were built during the "Golden Age" of the 1920s and 1930s.
 The neighborhood eventually evolved into a beloved historic district.
-Young professionals and executives love the area for its laid-back vibe and stunning architecture and locals are just minutes from Downtown Detroit.
+Young professionals and executives love the area for its laid-back vibe and stunning architecture.
+Locals are just minutes from Downtown Detroit.
 There are plenty of dining options along its western border, such as Noni's Sherwood Grille and 1917 American Bistro, which are a few local favorites.

 8. Rosedale Park

-Detroit's Rosedale Park is the largest district in the state, with stunning homes and landscape boulevards.
+Detroit's Rosedale Park is the largest district in the city, with stunning homes and landscape boulevards.
 Rosemont-Acacia Park and Stoepel Park draw locals for their green space and outdoor recreation.
 The neighborhood is popular with families and is home to the Rosedale-Grandmont Little League, the largest in Michigan.
-Although the district has a reputation for being quiet, The Grand River commercial corridor offers shopping, dining, and coffee shops.
+Although the district has a reputation for being quiet, the Grand River commercial corridor offers shopping, dining, and coffee shops.
+Renters will enjoy affordable single-family homes in abundance here.

 9. Rivertown

-Rivertown, Detroit is a primarily residential neighborhood located along the Detroit River.
+Rivertown is a primarily residential neighborhood located along the Detroit River.
 You’ll find plenty of dining and shopping options sprinkled throughout the area.
-Apartments are available with waterfront views.
+Many renters enjoy apartments with waterfront views.
 Rivertown is conveniently located across the river from Belle Island Park.
 The 982-acre island park features an aquarium, museum, athletic fields, three lakes, and bike rentals.
-Renters can spend the day playing outdoors and enjoying Detroit skylines before heading back to your apartment on the waterfront.
+Residences spend the day enjoying the outdoors and Detroit skyline before heading back to their apartment along the water.

 Share this Article